 Consider also the people of Kingston, Tennessee, where over a billion tons of deadly coal ash ended up in the Emory River near their town.
 People who were exposed to it contracted brain cancer, lung cancer and leukemia at high rates.
 A few years later, the Tennessee Valley Authority transported some of the coal ash to Uniontown, Alabama, a predominately low-income Black community, whose residents now suffer the same illnesses as the people of Kingston, TN experienced.

 These issues are not confined to rural areas.
 The Bronx, NY has a disproportionate level of pollution.
 The air is so bad that in some neighborhoods, more than 20% of children have asthma – so many that the South Bronx is called “Asthma Alley.”
 Kids in this area are 70% more likely to be hospitalized than the rest of NYC, and 700% higher than the rest of New York State.
 The Bronx is considered the most unhealthy county in the entire state, and is home to the poorest congressional district in the country.
-Not coincidentally, the Bronx is more than 85% Brown and Black.
+Not coincidentally, the Bronx is majority Black and Brown.

 Most people have heard of the catastrophic lead poisoning of the people of Flint, Michigan.
 City management refused to take action to correct the water pollution, which was caused when the city changed water sources and failed to adequately treat the water.
 Thousands of children and adults were poisoned.
 You may not know about the dire situation that the people of the Navajo Nation are also experiencing.
 Scientists measured arsenic and uranium concentrations as well as other hazardous substances in Navajo wells, ground and surface water, making much of the water unfit to drink.